DeviationTX/deviation-manual/source/ch_install.rst

 USB drivers.
 See the section on :ref:`windows_drivers`

 Unzip the tools and install them locally.
 If you are using the Deviation Uploader tool, it is not necessary to unzip the firmware you downloaded.
-It is recommended that you test the DFU tool by first updating your TX to a different version of Walkera firmware.
+It is recommended that you test the DFU tool by first upgrading your TX to a different version of Walkera firmware.

-If you are updating from a previous Deviation release, it is strongly recommended that you back-up the 'models' directory from the transmitter as well as the 'tx.ini' and the 'hardware.ini' files to ensure you don’t lose any model or transmitter configuration.
+If you are upgrading from a previous Deviation release, it is strongly recommended that you back-up the 'models' directory from the transmitter as well as the 'tx.ini' and the 'hardware.ini' files to ensure you don’t lose any model or transmitter configuration.